Tejas-Shastha/audio_emergency_nonROS/README.md

 # Audio emregency
 User hums to create an audio emergency signal

+SWITCHED TO ROS AT THIS POINT

 ## Procedure